Human API raises $20 million to standardize health records with AI

 During the pandemic, Human API launched a product for COVID-19 test result aggregation.
 It lets patients authorize their results to be delivered via the company’s platform without HIPAA forms or signatures, enabling care providers to monitor COVID-19 onset and provide care based on longitudinal medical histories.
 Patients can also view and download all the data they’ve shared using an export tool.

-Human API claims its broader platform includes 90% of all U.S. hospitals covering over 264 million Americans.
+Human API claims its broader platform includes 90% of all U.S. hospitals, covering over 264 million Americans.
 The startup’s enterprise and academic customers, among them Welldoc and the University of California, San Francisco, draw on the platform principally for health research, insurance underwriting and processing, and health plan risk adjustment and reporting.

-Samsung Ventures led the series C round in Human API with participation from CNO Financial Group, Allianz Life Ventures, and Moneta VC and existing backers BlueRun Ventures, SCOR Life and Health Ventures, and Guardian Life Insurance Company.
+Samsung Ventures led the series C round in Human API with participation from CNO Financial Group, Allianz Life Ventures, and Moneta VC, along with existing backers BlueRun Ventures, SCOR Life and Health Ventures, and Guardian Life Insurance Company.
 It brings the company’s total raised to date to over $36.6 million.

-The audio problem: Learn how new cloud-based API solutions are solving imperfect, frustrating audio in video conferences.
-Access here